A CMOS-compatible Ising Machine with Bistable Nodes: Experimental Analysis

-We use the ``Gset" graphs from Stanford~\cite{YinyuYe_Gsets}.
-These graphs have between 800 to 20,000 nodes.
+\item{\emph{Regular graphs}:} We use the original Gset graphs from Stanford \cite{YinyuYe_Gsets}.
+These graphs have between 800 and 20,000 nodes.
 The edges as well as the weights of such edges, were generated probabilistically, sometimes between +1 and -1, and sometimes all +1.
 We only use those graphs with less than 2000 nodes in our experiments.